Chase Business Checking Accounts Review

 With smaller fees and transaction caps, this Chase business checking account option is also the most affordable option.

 Here are the details you need to know about this Chase business checking account.

 With this Chase business checking account option, you’ll have to pay a monthly service fee of $15, although there are multiple ways to waive it.
 If your daily balance hits $2,000 or above, Chase waives this fee.

 Chase also offers military benefits and waives this fee for veterans.
-Military members should know, however, that they must visit a Chase location in the U.S. to open an account and receive these benefits.
+Military members should reach out to Chase to open an account and receive these benefits.

 The fee will also be waived if you have a linked Chase Private Client Checking account, receive $2,000 in deposits from Quick Accept transactions or other eligible merchant services solutions, or make Chase Ink Business credit card purchases of at least $2,000.

 This checking account option allows you to perform 20 paper or teller transactions per month without a fee.
 After that threshold, you’ll have to pay a fee of $0.40 per transaction.
 With this account, you get access to free unlimited non-wire electronic deposits and 24/7 customer service support.

 Chase’s new business checking account allows $5,000 in cash deposits every statement cycle without a fee.
 If your business deposits are more than $5,000 in cash in a month, then standard cash deposit fees will apply to all your deposits after this $5,000 threshold.

 With this Chase small business checking account option, both international and domestic wires are possible, but they’ll always come with a standard wiring fee.